How can we monitor the productivity of our employees

 Instead of hopping on a Zoom Call or Google Meet and immediately diving into work-related items, take a moment to show you care.
 Managers and Leaders are human too.
 It is okay to express how you are feeling.

 Being Transparent is very important in these trying times.
-When a Leader is working together with her team in the office, one can see what is happening around with the team.
-But when everyone is working remotely, it becomes quite impossible to knowhow they are feeling or going through a bad bad day.
-It is hard to read their body languages like facial expressions and etc.
+When a Leader is working together with her team in the office, one can see what is happening around the team.
+But when everyone is working remotely, it becomes quite impossible to know how they are feeling or going through a bad bad day.
+It is hard to read their body language like facial expressions and etc.

 It means having the capacity for the whole range of emotions and still being able to make sound, logical decisions for the business.